infostreams/db/readme.md

 supports connecting to different database servers (for example a local development server and a staging or production server) and allows you to load a database dump from one environment into another environment.

+> For now, this is for MySQL only, but it could be extended to be used with other database systems as well.

 ## Examples